Michael Lee (The Wire): Season 5

 When Marlo, Chris, Cheese, and Monk are all arrested in the culmination of the Stanfield investigation, Monk suspects Michael of turning informant.
-Although neither Marlo nor Chris believes Michael is a snitch, Marlo will not "stake his future on" that belief, and reluctantly orders Snoop, who is still at liberty, to kill Michael.
+Although neither Marlo nor Chris believe Michael is a snitch, Marlo states that he is not willing to "stake his future on" that belief, and reluctantly orders Snoop, who is still at liberty, to kill Michael.

 Snoop tells Michael that with everyone locked up, she needs him for some "serious business" and tells him there is no need to bring his gun, because she has a "clean one" for him.
-Michael follows Partlow's advice to check out the scene early, and catches Snoop talking to the target.
-In Snoop's SUV en route to the supposed hit, Michael pulls out his gun and kills her.
+A suspicious Michael, following Chris' advice to check out any scene early, catches Snoop talking to the supposed target.
+Later, in Snoop's SUV, he mentions that he has to pee in order to get her to pull over into an alley.
+After pausing a beat, Michael brandishes his gun, and is complimented by Snoop for correctly deducing that she was going to kill him.
+As he inquires on what he had done for Marlo to put the hit on him, Snoop informs him that Chris was arrested and charged with killing Michael’s stepfather (something Chris had done as a favor to Michael) and the thanks he got for that was Michael talking to the police.
+Michael tries to convince her that he didn’t say anything to the police, but is also informed by Snoop that it was also because of how he acted around them, always apart from the group and constantly questioning orders.
+Snoop tells Michael that he was never a true part of their organization and he never could be.
+Accepting her fate, Snoop asks Michael how her hair looks, to which he responds by reassuring her that she looks good (another thing he picked up from Chris) and then shoots her in the head and flees the scene.

-Michael now has a vehicle for the night, and he, Dukie, and Bug hurriedly pack and drive to Michael's aunt's house in Howard County.
-Michael walks Bug to the door with a shoebox full of cash for Aunt Carla.

-Back in Baltimore, Michael tells Dukie that it would be too dangerous for them to stay together.
-At Dukie's' request, Michael drives him to the squalid stables where the arabber (junk man) lives among homeless people and junkies.
-Dukie tries to make light of the situation, but Michael is too depressed, and they part.
+Now with a vehicle for the night, Michael has Dukie and Bug hurriedly pack and drive to Michael's aunt Carla's house in Howard County.
+Michael walks Bug to the door with a shoebox full of cash for Carla to take care of Bug with.
+After returning to Baltimore, Michael tells Dukie that it would be too dangerous for them to stay together.
+At Dukie's request, Michael drives him to the squalid stables where the arabber (junk man) Dukie has been helping lives among other homeless people and junkies.
+Dukie tries to make light of the situation by reminiscing about the day they threw water balloons filled with urine at terrace children, but Michael coldly responds that he doesn't remember it, and the two friends part ways.
 Dukie hesitates when he sees the junk man injecting heroin and turns back to Michael, but he has already left.

-Michael goes into hiding, then returns as a stickup man robbing drug dealers, replacing Omar Little.
-He robs Vinson in his rim shop, getting him to surrender his drug money by shooting him in the knee with a shotgun.
+Michael goes into hiding, but eventually returns as a stickup man robbing drug dealers, replacing Omar Little.
+He robs Marlo's advisor Vinson in Vinson's rim shop, getting him to surrender his drug money by shooting him in the knee with a shotgun.